Smoothieware/Smoothie2-old/README.md

 # Smoothie2

-A Smoothie firmware port to the Smoothieboard v2 boards.
+A Smoothie firmware port to the Bambino210E board ahead of making changes to support the SmoothieV2 hardware.

+There are no guarantees that this code works, won't burn down your house or destroy your electronics or hardware, use entirely at your own risk.

+There are a lot of bugs in the code and it is very much a work in progress, the reason it is published is to allow others to contriute before it is folded back into the Smoothie2 main repo.

+Current status :
+* This code base is equivalent to Smoothie V1 as at 2016-10-18.
+* The Extruder code is being worked on and as of 2016-10-22 and does not yet compile.
-Current status : Gcode processing, motion planning, and step generation work.
-Many secondary features need porting, and some major lower level things need implementation ( USB, Ethernet, SDIO ).
+* Some major lower level things need implementation ( USB, Ethernet, SDIO ).

 # Compiling